amaanq/lttrs-android/README.md

 *See also: [jmap.io/software.html](https://jmap.io/software.html)*

 ### Translations
-Translations are managed on [Weblate](https://hosted.weblate.org/projects/ltt-rs/).
+Translations are managed via [Weblate on Codeberg](https://translate.codeberg.org/projects/ltt-rs/).
 Register an account there to start translating.